Evergreen Food Pantry

 (Next to the Boardman public library)

-The Patry is open the 1st & 3rd Wednesdays until otherwise noted due to holiday schedule.
+The Pantry is open the 2nd & 4th Wednesdays (previously 1st & 3rd) unless otherwise noted due to holiday schedule or weather.

 We are under rules and regulations through the Second The Harvest Food Bank of Youngstown.